Winter Mountain Biking is Fun, But Treat Trails With Care

 Once daytime temperatures return to above freezing, all that frozen soil will liquefy into mud … and lots of it.
 It will coat your bike, strip soil, create ruts, and damage trails.
 This damage can persist for months.
 With short days and cool temps, the trail takes a long time to dry.

 - Ride when the ground is still frozen.
 Layer up and your bike and your bike mechanic will be happier, and the trails will stay in better condition for all riders.
+When the ground begins to thaw, stop riding.

 - Check out some new trails.
 Unfortunately, some of our favorite local trails (Carvins Cove and Explore Park) are the most prone to freeze-thaw damage.
 Many of our National Forest trails hold up better and don’t get nearly as affected by the melt-freeze cycle in the winter.